 Retain Competent Counsel Now

-If you are aware of fraud or misuse of state funds, whether they are Medicaid or other state-funded programs, contact Bracker & Marcus LLC for a free consultation.
+If you are aware of fraud or misuse of state funds, whether they are Medicaid or other state-funded programs, contact Bracker & Marcus LLC for a free consultation with one of our government fraud attorneys.

 Although we are located in Georgia, New York, and Washington, D.C., each of which has its own state False Claims Act, we can bring cases in state or federal courts anywhere in the country.
 Call 770-988-5035 to begin today.